lingjzhu/charsiu/README.md

 g2pe
 praatio

+### Training
+Coming soon!

-Training code is in `experiments/`.
+Note.Training code is in `experiments/`.
 Those were original research code for training the model.
 They still need to be reorganized.

-### Training
-Coming soon!

 ### Finetuning
 Coming soon!